saiganesh524/React/README.md

 -useEffect()

 # 2 types of Routing in web apps

 -Client Side Routing
 -Server Side Routing

+# Redux ToolKit

+    - Install @reduxjs/toolkit and react-redux
+    - Build our store
+    - Connect our store to our app
+    - Slice (cartSlice)
+    - dispatch(action)
+    - Selector